Accenture/mercury-composable/guides/CHAPTER-2.md

 Another approach is to annotate the function as an `EventInterceptor` so that your function can respond to the user in a "future" callback.

-For ease of programming, we recommend using virtual thread or suspend function to handle synchronous RPC calls.
+For ease of programming, we recommend using virtual thread or suspend function to handle synchronous RPC calls in a non-blocking manner.

 ## Solving the puzzle of multithreading performance